 © Jeffrey M Green.
 "Broken and Shed", 16" x 20", colored pencils.

-This is a new colored pencil piece, a still life symbolizing the Lord's Supper.
+This colored pencil piece symbolizes the Lord's Supper.
 The realism and painterly style of the medium is typical of most of my work.

-In this piece, the chalice symbolizes the wine Jesus shared with the disciples on the night of the Last Supper, the wine spilled on the cloth to call to mind His shed blood for our sins.
+In this colored pencil piece, the chalice symbolizes the wine Jesus shared with the disciples on the night of the Last Supper, spilled on the cloth to call to mind His shed blood for our sins.
 The bread is broken, as He did that night, saying His body is broken for us.
-If you look at the reflection in the cup, you see a cross’s shadow.
+Reflected in the cup, you see a cross’s shadow.
+A symbol of what was to come and what we look to now.
 That evening, the cross was before Jesus.
-He would suffer on the cross, declare, "It is finished" and die, then rise again.
+He would suffer on the cross, declare, "It is finished", die, and rise again.
 In His sacrifice our redemption is sure, grace and mercy purchased in His wonderful love.

 As I partake, I sometimes observe those around me as they walk to the front to receive the wine and bread.
 There are people of all kinds, each with their own struggles in life, who likewise share faith in our Lord.
 I reflect that worldwide brothers and sisters are doing the same.
-As a community of believers, our blessed hope and utmost joy is Jesus Christ Himself.
+As a community of believers, our blessed hope and utmost joy is Jesus Christ.
 He is our Savior, Brother, Friend, Lord, and Master.
-Who, on the night He ate with the disciples, said "do this in remembrance of me".
+Who, on the night He ate the Passover meal with the disciples, said "do this in remembrance of me".